 St Jude’s have been working on redeveloping our main Church building since 2006.
 You can see the plans and where we have got to on our Next Era Building Project webpage here.

-At this stage, timing of the start and end of the work is very difficult to predict as there are still permissions to finalise as it is a Listed Building along with some detailed plans to resolve, but there is a possibility the work may begin early or later in 2021.
+At this stage, timing of the start and end of the work is very difficult to predict as there are still permissions to finalise as it is a Listed Building along with some detailed plans to resolve, but there is a possibility the work may begin towards the end of 2021 or early 2022.
 Whenever the works begin, the church will be closed for possibly 4 to 6 months.

 This would not stop St Jude’s holding weddings as, if required, we would gain special permissions to hold our weddings in an adjacent parish church.
 If our building is a particular reason you would want to marry here, you may need to take this into account before finally deciding.
 Please do contact us if you want to find out the most up to date information.
 If you decide to proceed with booking a wedding, we can confirm we will always be able to give several months notice of any changes in the circumstances so that should it need to be held in a different church building you would be able to inform all your guests or change your plans.